Hannathon: History

-Hannathon, and of the 1350-1335 BC Amarna letters, Hinnatuna, or Hinnatuni/Hinnatunu, is the Biblical city/city-state of Hannathon, (meaning: "the Gift of Grace"); in the Amarna letters correspondence as Hinnatuna, it is a site in southern Canaan, site uncertain.
-Ancient settlement of Tel Hanaton in Lower Galilee has been suggested as a candidate.
+In the Late Bronze, Hinnatuna was a city-state in Canaan.
+It was located near Akko and Megiddo.
+It is attested in the Amarna Archive around 1350 BC as "Hinnatuna".
+It associated with the Biblical city/city-state of Hannathon, (meaning: "the Gift of Grace").
+While the city has not been identified with certainty, the ancient settlement of Tel Hanaton in Lower Galilee has been suggested as a candidate.